top of page

 There are four reasons why foraging fits van life so perfectly:

-4. Adventure – Foraging makes every journey an adventure.
-A hedgerow becomes a treasure trove, a beach becomes a larder, a forest a classroom.
+4. Adventure: Foraging makes every journey an adventure.
+A hedgerow becomes a treasure trove, a beach becomes a larder, and a forest becomes a classroom.

 The point isn’t to “live off the land” (that’s not realistic for UK vanlifers).
 The point is to add colour and connection to your meals.